CarloVelarde/Assignment1CarloVelarde/Readme.md

 ## TOC
 * fib.py, echo.py, and an image of the fib plot are in the base of the parent directory.
-* Misc contains the .csv, .xlsx, and .py files that were used in plotting the data from fib.py.
+* misc contains the .csv, .xlsx, and .py files that were used in plotting the data from fib.py.

 ## About
 * This repository is the solution to Assignment 1 for CS:3980.